 PE and Health are important components of an educational program focused on the holistic development of the individual.
 Physical education classes assist the student in formulating a lifelong plan for physical activity, allowing for the individual's unique desire, ability and motivation.
 Social interaction is addressed by practicing collaborative skills.
 In order to provide a lifelong model for physical fitness, the program reflects the ability of the individual to determine his/her needs, goals, and methods that best meet those goals.
 The Health Education curriculum complements physical education courses as the student is assisted in addressing the concept of total wellness.
+Students must earn 1.5 credits from these courses to graduate.
+PE 100 (0.5 credits) and Health Education 100 (0.5.credits) are REQUIRED courses.

 PE Waiver NOTE: Students who successfully complete three varsity seasons of SMSA athletic participation within the same school year may be eligible to waive 0.5 PE credits.
 As such, PE Waivers cannot be obtained by 9th grade.
 To apply, students must have already completed three seasons of varsity athletics prior to requesting an academic waiver.
-Students interested in this option are encouraged to plan with support from the Counseling Office.
+Students interested in this option are encouraged to plan with support from the Counseling Office .
 Waivers may only be obtained through the Counseling Office and may only be granted officially by the principal.
 Students earn a grade of 'P.'